tiffanychow/Project_Boston_Real_Estate/README.md

 - Is there a relationship between nitric oxide concentrations and the proportion of non-retail business acres per town?
 - What is the impact of an additional weighted distance to the five Boston employment centres on the median value of owner-occupied homes?

-**Methods:** the dataset was cleaned, followed by preparation of appropriate visualizations and statistical tests (including a regression, correlation, t-test, and ANOVA with post hoc comparisons) to better understand the relationship between various characteristics of houses and their respective prices.
+**Methods:** The dataset was cleaned, followed by preparation of appropriate visualizations and statistical tests (including a regression, correlation, t-test, and ANOVA with post hoc comparisons) to better understand the relationship between various characteristics of houses and their respective prices.

 **Results:**
 - The house values in this dataset had a large range ($5,000.00 to $50,000.00), with an average valuation of $22,532.81.